Leading with Heart: Heart First Leadership is Key to Making an Impact in Business Today

 In my decades of advising leaders at top companies, the answer comes down to one core concept, what I refer to as Heart First leadership.
 In a nutshell, this is simply about being more human as you lead, understanding that nothing really important gets done without genuine relationships, buy-in, trust and support from your full team.

 Naturally, the concept has existed for decades, but the pandemic and the dramatic period of societal and organizational change that followed brought the idea into clearer focus.
-It is what inspired my latest leadership book, “Heart First: Lasting Leader Lessons from the Year that Changed Everything.”
+It is what inspired my leadership book, “Heart First: Lasting Leader Lessons from a Year that Changed Everything.”

 What is Heart First Leadership?